scottkwalker/spark-lastfm/README.md

 It will process a large dataset provided by Last.fm

+= Usage =

+The code has unit tests that can be run using the command:

+`sbt test`

 = Alternative designs =

 This design uses Spark to operate on large data sets.
 Some alternatives to using Spark are: